Action Research Learning Circles (Adults)

 creating and sharing logic models, writing a literature review, planning the

 first research cycle

 Exchanging Work: Participants meet weekly and discuss each of the projects and

 help formulate research questions.
-They share their work on a wiki
+They share their work on a blog

 and each person comments on the work, they lay the foundation

 for cycle one sharing the progress with the cycle.
 Consent letters to

 participants or surveys are co-constructed by the group

 Publishing work: A draft of the plan, research questions and literature is posted on blog

 Student share and discuss logic models (in voicethread)